statsmaths/stat209/_notes/project-a-data-dictionary.md

 important aspect of choosing your dataset is to pick something that has an overarching object of study.
-This is an exploratory analysis (EDA), so this does not mean a concrete yes/no question; rather, you should have a general theme of interest that you want to understanding.
+This is an exploratory analysis (EDA), so this does not mean a concrete yes/no question; rather, you should have a general theme of interest that you want to understand.
 For example, you should not have a question such as "do male students typically eat later than female students?".
 Instead, you should have a question along the lines of: "what patterns exist in the dining times of UR students?".